 To print the stop page of the trainer correctly you have to allow the print of background elements.
-Activate the setting Print background (Colors and Images) which is to be found on the page setup dialog under File -> Page setup.
+Go to File -> Page setup and activate the setting Print background (Colors and Images).

 - Caused by the settings that have been activated, you will face a security message when starting the library or a content in the trainer.
-Confirm this message with Allow.
-Activate the option Remember this decision so that the security message will not be displayed each time the library starts. - The default bubble audio effects in simulations and in the book reader actions are in WAV format.
-A Windows Media Player plugin is required in order to be able to play back the files in Firefox.
-You will find further information on the subject at: https://addons.mozilla.org/en-US/firefox/browse/type:7
+Confirm this message with Allow. - Activate the option Remember this decision so that the security message will not be displayed each time the library starts. - The default bubble audio effects in simulations and in the book reader actions are in WAV format.
+A Windows Media Player plugin is required in order to be able to play back the files in Firefox. - You will find further information on the subject at: https://addons.mozilla.org/en-US/firefox/browse/type:7